PHOTOS: Lissa Chandler

-This feature is taken from Grumpy Magazine’s ISSUE NO.16, available in August 2020
+This feature is taken from Grumpy Magazine’s ISSUE NO.16, available now in digital and print worldwide

 In anticipation of the 72nd Emmys, we caught up with Little Fires Everywhere‘s breakout star Megan Stott who delivered an outstanding performance for her first-ever role on television, opposite acting powerhouses Reese Witherspoon and Kerry Washington.